counternote/counternote/README.md

 That is why the absolute pitch terms have been relegated to setting the tonal center, which comes with a huge benefit — transposing instruments can be read by anyone in the correct key.
 Simply set the *key* to that of the instrument, B♭ instruments should use `TA`, and alter the *mode* using *chords*. `TA` remains `TA`, its pitch always well-defined, while `ma` becomes B♭ and every lowercase *tone* is relative to it.

+## Spans

+Next *sounds* to introduce are the *spans*, intervals like a ♭3 or minor third or a 6 or major sixth:

+    ——————————————————————————————————
+      SPAN   INTERVAL  IPA   ENGLISH
+    ——————————————————————————————————
+        X       8       aʃ   'ahsh'
+        Z       7       ɚz    'erz'
+        N      ♭7       un    'oon'
+        M       6       om    'ohm'
+        L      ♭6       ɛl    'ehl'
+        V       5       iv    'eev'
+        Q     ♯4/♭5     ʔɑ˞   'ʔar'
+        I       4       ʔi    'ʔee'
+        E       3       ʔɛ    'ʔeh'
+        O      ♭3       ʔo    'ʔoh'
+        U       2       ʔu    'ʔoo'
+        R      ♭2       ʔɚ    'ʔer'
+        A       1       ʔa    'ʔah'
+    ——————————————————————————————————

+Notice that the pronunciation of each isn’t the name of the letter but the sound of it, and the consonants include the vowel quality of the *span*.
+These single uppercase letters represent the interval in abstract terms, but when speaking of direction like a fifth above or below, they are prefixed with `Y-` for up to an octave above, `W-` for down to an octave below, and unison gets doubled `AA`.

+When lowercase, *spans* are used for *ties* and *strands* for the directional ones, and *threads* for the abstract ones.

 ## Raps

-The last kind of sound in Counternote is whatever doesn’t fit in the tones.
+The last kind of *sound* in Counternote is whatever doesn’t fit in the tones.
 These include noise, drums, non-standard ways of producing sound on an instrument, and even memes.

 Raps are just a list of mostly user-defined sounds.
 There are two basic rules for creating them, only the first of which must be followed: